How OneOncology drives innovation in community oncology with Slack

 The future of community oncology

 The value of a network directly correlates to the engagement of its users.
-With the addition of a productivity platform in Slack, OneOncology has helped its 850 providers to better care for patients in 15 US states.
-Stakeholders have aligned on the platform, patient treatment options have expanded and overall experience has vastly improved.
+With the addition of a productivity platform in Slack, OneOncology has helped its 850 providers better care for patients in 15 states.
+Stakeholders have aligned on the platform, patient treatment options have expanded, and overall experience has vastly improved.

-With Slack and OneCommunity, oncologists can step down from the high-wire balancing act in favour of scalable precision medicine.
+With Slack and OneCommunity, oncologists can step down from the high-wire balancing act in favor of scalable precision medicine.
 Now they can focus on what’s next, and the future is full of opportunities.